How to Write a Performance Appraisal or Review

 Remember, your manager will be evaluating your performance based on your job description and goals.
 Be certain you include specific information about your job description and annual goals since that is the primary measure your manager will use.

 As an employee, you need to address all the core areas of interest to your manager on a timely basis.
 The core interest will always be your job description and annual goals.
 Address your achievements about your specific job description and goals before introducing any ancillary work you achieved.

 For example, if your position is an accounting manager and your primary job description is reviewing the finances for specific deals and your annual goals include 90% accuracy in deal forecasting.
 Do not focus most of your performance evaluation document on the wonderful new software program you developed for your team.
 While that software program is commendable, you must give your manager achievements directly related to your job description and annual performance goals.

 By the time January rolls around, you’ve likely forgotten about the training course you took in August or the email you received in February that raved about your work.

-Create a tracking document that lists all your achievements as they occur.
+Create a tracking document that lists all your achievements and completed development opportunities as they occur.
 These achievements should be in line with the performance indices used in your appraisal report.
 Whenever you receive any recognition email or acknowledgment for your hard work, add it to your tracking document and save the email.
 Note any training you completed, conferences you attended, or any relevant innovations you created as they happen.
 This will provide accuracy and reliability to your performance appraisal report and help you assemble accurate, relevant facts.

 Pro Tip: Keep a log of your colleagues' achievements, also, if your company does a 360 review.

-Use Specific, Measurable, Confident Language
+Use Specific, Measurable, Confident Language in Your Performance Ratings

 Performance appraisal reports are very specific in nature.
 They determine increments to your salary, bonuses, perks, or even a better position.
 Therefore, it is important that you use the right tone, with accurate sentences and specific verbs to describe your performance.